jokergoo/circlize/README.md

 This package aims to implement circos layout in R.

-Since most of the figures are composed of points, lines and polygon (for filled color), so we just need to implement functions for drawing points, lines and polygon.
+Since most of the figures are composed of points, lines and polygons, we just need to implement functions for drawing points, lines and polygons.

-Current there are following functions that can be used for plotting:
+Current there are following low-level graphical functions:

 - `circos.points`
 - `circos.lines`